naruxde/gitea-webhhok/README.md

 # gitea-pyhook

-Gitea web hook receiver, written in python with FastAPI framework.
+Gitea webhook receiver, written in python with FastAPI framework.